-- 1. Follow package instructions.
-Place the package of popcorn in the center of the microwave. - Press POPCORN once for a 3.5-ounce package of popcorn and twice for a 3.0-ounce package.
-The oven will start immediately after POPCORN is touched.
+- 1 Follow package instructions.
+Place the package of popcorn in the center of the microwave. - 2 Press Popcorn once for a 3.5 ounce package of popcorn, twice for a 3.0 ounce package or three times for a 1.75 ounce package.
+The oven starts automatically.